jvanasco/pyramid_sqlassist/README.md

 * `get_logger` - method. lazy access to "logger" connection
 * `get_any` - method. tries to find memoized connections. otherwise will invoke a method.

-On first access of every "session", the container will re-initialize that session by invoking it as a callable, issuing a `.rollback()`, and stashing the current pyramid request in the session's `info` dict.
+On first access of every "session", the container will re-initialize that session by invoking it as a callable, issuing a `.rollback()`, and stashing the current Pyramid request in the session's `info` dict.

 Within your code, the request can be retrieved via `object_session`